JakeMLyons/jakemlyons.github.io/README.md

 Open **dashboard.html** in your browser (or visit the hosted version [here](http://jakemlyons.github.io "Link to dashboard"))

-Five campaigns load automatically — click any card to see details, then click **Launch** to play.
+Switch to the **Community** tab to browse published campaigns.
+Click any card to see details in the left panel, then click **▶ Play** to launch it.

 > **Tip:** If you're running this locally, serve the folder with a static file server rather than opening files directly.
 Browser security restrictions can block local file loading.
 >